dev-brendanprice/D2-Synergy/CONTRIBUTING.md

 * Function names are `PascalCase`.
 * Global/Promise operand variables are `PascalCase`.
 (1)

-(1) *For example, I want to fetch data for the players characterProgression; I would use `await axios.get()`.
+(1) *For example, I want to fetch data for the players characterProgression; I would use `await fetch()`.
 This means that the variable I assign the response to is going to follow the `PascalCase` scheme, as the aforementioned function returns a promise.*

 # Heuristics
 **Synergy has a lot of heuristics that are manually entered, so I strongly recommend you read and *try* to understand.**